BSalita/SH_Bidding/FAQ.md

 - Research on AI in games like chess, poker, and Go, which have influenced this domain.

 ### Give examples of questions which the project will answer:
-- What is the bidding criteria for each bid in the auction?
+- What is are the bidding rules for each bid in the auction?
 Present a choice of bids based on a "goodness" metric.
 - Show a probability distribution of next bids.
 Rank by highest probability to lowest.
 - What is the likely par score or expected value?
 Predict as each bid is made.
 - Who holds the key cards?
 Predict key cards in each hand as each bid is made.